Friday, July 25, 2025

 When humanity's trust was tested, we chose (and continue to choose) to trust ourselves and not God.
 We believed we could - and can - decide what was (and is) best for us without God, and know ²good and evil without looking to or depending on God for input.
 This is the present modus operandi for all humanity to this day.

-Without God's help, all our actions are rooted in self-trust and distrust in Him.
-Every time we make choices without considering God's input, we are saying God is not necessary for life.
+Without God's help, all our actions are rooted in self-trust and distrust of God.
+Every time we make choices without considering God's input, we are saying God is not necessary to live life at the highest level.

 The Spirit led Christ into the wilderness after His baptism (where the Father said He was well pleased in His Son), and thus Christ's formal ministry began.

-Christ's trust in the Father was tested 3 times in the wilderness; Adam's only once.
+Christ's trust in the Father was tested 3 times in the wilderness; as was Adam's.
 Unlike Adam, Christ passed each time.

-Christ's trust was also tested throughout his incarnation, particularly in Gethsemane right before his betrayal and crucifixion when he said "...let this cup pass from me...not my will but yours..." and on the cross "...My God, why have you forsaken me?"
+Christ's trust was also tested throughout his incarnation, and culminated in Gethsemane right before his betrayal and crucifixion, when he said "...let this cup pass from me...not my will but yours be done..." and also on the cross "...My God, why have you forsaken me?"

 Christ's passing of these tests of trust was for us, not him.
 His passing them can now be assigned to us as if we passed them when we didn't and haven't.